SDK and CLI

 - Backend:

-worldjen runner create [--name NAME]— create runner, register this machine, install and start service - Backend:
+worldjen runner create [--name INSTANCE] [--display-name "Human Name"]— create runner, register this machine, install and start service.--nameis the local instance id (used for the config file and systemd unit);--display-nameis the human-friendly label shown in the dashboard (defaults to--name). - Backend:

-worldjen runner delete [--runner-id ID]— delete runner from account and uninstall local service - Backend:
+worldjen runner delete [--name INSTANCE] [--runner-id ID]— delete runner from account and uninstall local service - Backend:

-worldjen runner list— list your runners - Local:
+worldjen runner list— list your runners.
+Add--localto list locally registered instances on this machine instead. - Local:

-worldjen runner register --token TOKEN— register this machine with a token from the web UI - Local:
+worldjen runner register --token TOKEN [--name INSTANCE]— register this machine with a token from the web UI - Local:

-worldjen runner delete removes the runner in the API, stops and uninstalls the local systemd unit, and deletes local runner.conf (and key) so you can run runner create again on the same machine.
+worldjen runner delete removes the runner in the API, stops and uninstalls the local systemd unit, and deletes local runner-{name}.conf (and key) so you can run runner create again on the same machine.

 worldjen runner list includes a status column when the API provides it.
 Many commands support --json for machine-readable output.